Short Documentary Film ‘Lugha Ya Mama’ Celebrates Motherhood, Culture and The Imparting of Wisdom

 Working as an actress has impacted Mary’s desire and approach to making Lugha ya Mama.
 “The more film and theatre productions I did, the more I thought I need to start articulating my opinions.
 It is important for me to find other avenues to plug my creativity and so film became my platform.
 I use my experience and my desire to work with people I admire to curate my own points of view”.

 Citing foreign cinema and the Dogme 95 movement as sources of inspiration, Mary explains that it is the use of colour, scenic imagery and music that optimise her expression of authenticity.
 Stripping away the glamour and grandeur of film to show the bare necessity of relationships, communication and trust.
 Symbolism plays a large part in the orchestrated still shots as well as the soundtrack.
 We are shown photographs retracing personal memories sat against a Kanga (African Cloth) backdrop.
 This cloth reflects Mary’s wish to preserve her Kikuyu heritage as well as a nod to its maternal function, acting as a sling to carry a baby.
 “My mother carried me with these cloths and I carried my cousins in these cloths”.
-Accompanying the end of the film, we hear Mary’s mother chant ‘Ngemi’, a call used in Kikuyu culture for various ceremonies, including when a girl is born in Kikuyu land.
-“The women in the village will chant 5 Ngemi’s to alert the men that a girl has been born.”
-Elegantly calling in the arrival of the five women featured in the film.
+Accompanying the end of the film, we hear Mary’s mother chant ‘Ngemi’ - a call used in Kikuyu culture for various ceremonies, including when a girl is born in Kikuyu land.
+“The women in the village will chant 5 Ngemi’s to alert the men that a girl has been born”.

 Director: Mary Nyambura